amvro23/adsorption/README.md

 12                                       E_DR [J/mol]   147.67076438840127
 13                                     qmax_DR [mg/g]    192.6633619518013
 ```
-Or you can have access in isotherm parameters individually in order to create your own plots.
+or you can have access in isotherm parameters individually in order to create your own plots.
 ```Python
 isotherm.dubinin_radushkevich_params()
 ```